-\spara{Remarks.} Online learning has much fewer parameters to train compared with learning from scratch in DKGE, which causes that online learning has smaller model capacity to accumulating underfitting errors~\cite{caruana2001overfitting}.
-We perform extensive analysis in Section~\ref{subsec:lp} to understand this effect, and we shall investigate this more theoretically in our future work.
+\spara{Remarks.} Online learning has much fewer parameters to train compared with learning from scratch in DKGE, which causes that online learning has a smaller model capacity to accumulate underfitting errors~\cite{caruana2001overfitting}, i.e., learning from scratch can well minimize the loss with more parameters.
+We perform an extensive analysis in Section~\ref{subsec:lp} to understand this effect.
+Actually, we cannot prove that the embeddings learnt by online learning are optimal due to the machine learning nature, but we shall investigate this more theoretically in our future work.